highmobility/hm-ios-basic-oauth/README.md

 # Run the app

 Run the app on your phone and start the OAuth process.
 Once completed you will receive an `Access Token` that is passed into HMKit to download access certificates for the car.
 With this, the device has been authorised.

+# Questions or Comments ?

+If you have questions or if you would like to send us feedback, join our [Slack Channel](https://slack.high-mobility.com/) or email us at [support@high-mobility.com](mailto:support@high-mobility.com).